 Risks associated with your person include dehydration, eating too little (or too much) or the wrong foods prior to a dive, smoking, recreational drugs, exercise, tiredness, stress, personal hygiene and the use of medication.
 An awareness of how all of these can affect your freediving can help ensure your dive sessions are as safe and enjoyable as possible.

-- Smoking and alcohol – Smoking produces large amounts of carbon monoxide which bonds to haemoglobin 140 times stronger than oxygen.
+- Smoking and alcohol – Smoking produces large amounts of carbon monoxide which binds to hemoglobin 140 times stronger than oxygen.
 This means that as a smoker, you are preventing your blood from carrying the optimum amount of oxygen.
 Smoke also irritates the mucous membranes of the sinuses, causing congestion, and coats the lungs in tar, inhibiting oxygen uptake to the blood.
 As it is a drug, a long dive session can cause nicotine withdrawal symptoms which are unpleasant for you and those around you.
-Alcohol impairs cognitive and motor skill function, and dehydrates the body, which can lead to sinus congestion.
-The after effects of alcohol can last a long time so it is not advised to drink the evening before a dive session.
+Alcohol impairs cognitive and motor skill function and dehydrates the body, which can lead to sinus congestion.
+The after-effects of alcohol can last a long time so it is not advised to drink the evening before a dive session.

 - Tiredness – If you are tired then your mind and body will not function properly.
 Freediving produces a lot of free radicals due to cells working anaerobically and this can make you feel incredibly tired after a dive session.
 Take cat naps if you can and make sure that you sleep as long as possible at night to give your body a chance to rest and heal.